 All IUF Unicons (International Unicycling Conventions) must abide exclusively by these rules.
 Further rules may be added to cover specific situations, but they may not override the IUF rules without prior approval by the IUF Board of Directors.
-All additional rules must be published well in advance of international competition, and preferably included on the registration form.
+All additional rules must be published well in advance of international competition, and published together with registration forms.